gagan3012/keytotext/README.md

 ## API

+To run the API please run the Docker file and then visit

 ```
-To run the API please run the Docker

 ```